Dredd: Plot

-In 2080, most of the United States is a dystopic post nuclear war wasteland known as the Cursed Earth.
+The future United States is a dystopic irradiated wasteland known as the Cursed Earth.
 On the east coast lies Mega-City One, a violent metropolis with 800 million residents and 17,000 serious crimes reported daily.
 The only force for order are the Judges, who act as judge, jury, and executioner.
-Judge Dredd is tasked by the Chief Judge with evaluating new recruit Cassandra Anderson, a powerful psychic who marginally failed the aptitude tests to become a Judge.
+The Chief Judge tasks veteran officer Judge Dredd with assessing potential recruit Cassandra Anderson, who marginally failed the aptitude tests to become a Judge, believing her powerful psychic abilities can help in the Judges' failing war against crime.
+Dredd warns Anderson that disobedience, incorrect sentencing, or being disarmed will result in an automatic fail.

-In a 200-storey slum tower block called Peach Trees, drug lord Madeline "Ma-Ma" Madrigal executes three rogue drug dealers by having them skinned alive.
-They are infused with Slo-Mo (an addictive new drug that reduces the user's perception of time to 1% of normal) and thrown down to the atrium from the top floor.
-Dredd and Anderson are sent in to investigate and learn of a drug den, which they raid.
-They arrest a thug named Kay, whom Anderson's mind probe reveals to be the one that carried out the executions, and Dredd decides to take him in for questioning.
-In response, Ma-Ma's forces seize the tower's security control room and seal the building (closing its blast shield doors under the pretext of a security test) to prevent the Judges from leaving or summoning help.
+In a 200-storey slum tower block called Peach Trees, drug lord Madeline "Ma-Ma" Madrigal has three rogue drug dealers skinned and infused with Slo-Mo—an addictive new drug that reduces the user's perception of time to 1% of normal—before throwing them down the atrium from the top floor.
+Dredd and Anderson arrive to investigate the deaths and learn of the existence of Ma-Ma's drug den.
+Deciding to raid the den, they arrest Ma-Ma's henchman Kay, whom Anderson psychically detects was involved in the executions, and Dredd decides to take him in for questioning.
+In response, Ma-Ma's forces seize the tower's security control room and seal the building using its nuclear blast shields to prevent the Judges from leaving or summoning help.

-Ma-Ma orders Dredd and Anderson killed, forcing the Judges to fight their way through dozens of armed thugs.
-Arriving at the 76th floor, the Judges are assaulted by Ma-Ma and her men with rotary cannons that rip through the walls, killing numerous residents.
-The Judges breach an outer wall and call for backup.
-Meanwhile, Ma-Ma sends her henchman Caleb to search for the Judges.
-When they meet, Dredd throws Caleb off the tower in full view of Ma-Ma.